RasmusStenlund/holo-tab/README.md

 - A date input feature where you can view previous APODs

 <img src = 'assets/holotab-date-picker.png' alt = 'Date picker' width = 300px>

+## Loading times and errors
+NASAs servers are always busy, and that unflrtunately means there will probably be long loading times or an error starting with 5XX.
+These are unfixable from the frontend.